American Airlines Flight 1572: NTSB investigation

 The National Transportation Safety Board investigated the accident.

 The investigation cited several causes for this accident.
-It faulted the Federal Aviation Administration (FAA) for designing the approach to runway 15 without taking the ridgeline into consideration.
-The new approach, which factors in the terrain, has increased the MDA to 1320 ft.
-It cited pilot error as the primary cause due to an incorrect altimeter setting combined with the crew's failure to level off at the MDA.
-The report also noted that because pressure was falling rapidly, the crew should have requested a more recent altimeter setting from the tower—the ATIS broadcast is normally updated hourly or whenever weather conditions change, and the first officer had noted that the ATIS recording was over 90 minutes old.
+It cited pilot error as the primary cause due to the crew's failure to level off at no lower than the assigned minimum descent altitude (MDA) of 908 ft for the approach, compounded by the first officer looking out the window instead of following procedure of announcing when the flight reached 100 ft above MDA.
+The report also noted that – because pressure was falling rapidly – the approach controller at ATC should have provided an updated altimeter setting before signing off on his ongoing contact with the crew, and the crew should have specifically requested a more recent altimeter setting from the tower—the ATIS broadcast is normally updated hourly or whenever weather conditions change, and the first officer had noted that the ATIS recording was over 90 minutes old.
+While the crew was at fault for putting the plane below the MDA, the correct altimeter setting may have given them an inadvertent margin mitigating their error.
 Although turbulence, heavy rain, and wind shear affected the aircraft, the crew continued to allow it to descend while searching for the airport.
 However, the NTSB also credited the crew resource management and flight skills of the pilots with minimizing the severity of the accident once it was unfolding.

+The NTSB also provided 13 recommendations to the Federal Aviation Administration (FAA) based on what it learned from this investigation, 12 of which apply broadly to the industry, and one specific to adjusting the approach design for Bradley International Airport's runway 15.

 In popular culture

 The cockpit voice recording of the incident became part of the script of the play Charlie Victor Romeo.

-The incident was featured on season 22 of the Canadian documentary series Mayday, in the episode titled "Tree Strike Terror".
+The events of American Airlines Flight 1572 were featured in the 2022 episode "Tree Strike Terror", of the Canadian documentary TV series Mayday.